All products, designs & images shown are © 2006-2018 Stuart Fellowes All Rights Reserved.

 Historic Architecture models

 In 2006, I opened Longline Studio around which time Peter approached me with the idea of producing the Tenements line once again.
-An agreement was made and after I made further changes to the original sculptures to make them suitable for resin casting, the Tenements were released for sale in 2007 under the aegis of Longline Studio.
-The Tenements line quickly regained its popularity.
+An agreement was made and after I made slight changes to the Sherwood Productions sculptures to make them suitable for resin casting, the new Sherwood tenements were released for sale in 2007 with Longline Studio doing the production.
+The Tenements line gained in popularity.